matwerber1/aws-msk-kafka-connect-docker/README.md

     ```
     git clone https://github.com/matwerber1/aws-msk-kafka-connect-docker.git
     ```

+2. OPTIONAL - if you don't already have an MSK cluster, you can deploy the included Cloudformation template, `cloudformation.yaml` to deploy an MSK cluster (and Cloud9 instance) in private subnets in a new VPC:

+    ```
+    aws cloudformation deploy --template-file cloudformation.yaml --stack-name msk-kafka-connect-demo
+    ```

 2. Edit `config/global.sh` to specify your MSK cluster ARN, S3 bucket name and region, and whether or not you will use SSL to communicate with your brokers: